-Chicken Meal is a high-quality protein source in this food that contains 300% more protein than chicken has alone.
+Chicken Meal is a high-quality protein source in this food that contains 300% more protein than the chicken has alone.

 2. Dried White Potatoes

 White potatoes are often used in dog foods because they are cheaper than sweet potatoes.
 However, white potatoes contain a higher glycemic index than sweet potatoes and can cause high blood sugar and insulin levels in dogs.
-Because of this they are considered to be a moderate source of carbohydrates.
+Because of this, they are considered to be a moderate source of carbohydrates.

 3. Dried Field Peas

 Dried field peas, also referred to as dried peas, is an ingredient that contains a surprising amount of protein.
-Peas are also a source of fiber, Vitamin A and potassium.
+Peas are also a source of fiber, Vitamin A, and potassium.
 They can help to promote a healthy GI system.

 4. Chicken Fat

 Chicken fat is a quality source of fat that is loaded with Omega 6 fatty acids which can help to promote a shiny coat and healthy skin.

 Tapioca is used in most dog foods as a source of carbohydrates.
 However, it lacks any true nutritional benefits other than starch.
 It is considered to be of low quality and low-grade filler.